What are HOV lanes? Where are highway HOV lanes located?When do highway HOV lanes operate?Why do we have highway HOV lanes?

 "HOT lanes" are high occupancy toll lanes.
 HOT lanes allow single occupant vehicles to drive in the HOV lane for a toll when there is room.
 Tolls are collected electronically with the use of a transponder.
 Toll price varies by congestion level; the less space, the higher the toll.
 In this way, the optimum number of vehicles is allowed in the lane.

-The State’s first HOT lanes pilot project opened on SR 167 between Renton and Auburn in May 2008.
+The state's first HOT lanes pilot project opened on SR 167 between Renton and Auburn in May 2008.
 For HOVs, use of the HOT lanes is very similar to use of the HOV lanes before the conversion.
 HOVs do not pay a toll on these lanes, nor do they need transponders.
-The main difference for HOVs is that access for all vehicles in and out of the lanes is now restricted to areas where the double-white line changes to dashed.

 Some drivers may wish to use the HOT lanes as a carpool at some times, and as a single-occupant vehicle at others.
-These drivers will need to obtain a shield for their transponder.
+These drivers will need to obtain a Flex Pass.
 This will prevent automatic toll withdrawals from their account when there are two or more people in the car.
-Please see the on-line user guide for more information on SR 167 HOT lane operations.

 More conversions of HOV to HOT lanes or express toll lanes are coming.
 These conversions may involve changing the minimum occupancy requirement for HOVs.
 For a list of planned projects by corridor, see the Moving Washington program.